qinenergy/webvision-2.0-benchmarks/README.md

 ## Step-1: Prepare data
 The data directory should be prepared following the structure stated in this [link](https://tensorpack.readthedocs.io/modules/dataflow.dataset.html#tensorpack.dataflow.dataset.ILSVRC12).
-We provided a download + preprocess script for this.
+We have provided a download + preprocess script for this.
 ```
 cd utils
 bash download.sh
 ```
 ## Step-2: Install tensorpack
-Folloing [the instructions here](https://github.com/tensorpack/tensorpack) to install tensorpack.
+Following [the instructions here](https://github.com/tensorpack/tensorpack) to install tensorpack.

 ## Step-3: Train the model (ResNet-50)
 Following the setting for ImageNet in tensorpack, we use 4 GPUS with the batch size being set to 64x4=256.
 Run the following script to train the model,